1. What is USA Gymnastics?

 7. Why choose a USA Gymnastics Member Club listed on your club search, over a club that is not listed?

-To be a USA Gymnastics Member Club, the club must have liability insurance, a positive mission statement, follow the code of ethics and agree to follow the USA Gymnastics Participant Welfare Policy.
+To be a USA Gymnastics Member Club, the club must have liability insurance, a positive mission statement, follow the code of ethics and agree to follow the USA Gymnastics Safe Sport Policy.

 8. At what age can I start my child in gymnastics classes?